 ESFP Personality Types and Decision-Making.

-As ESFPs narrow down their career options, and dedicate themselves to a specific course of action, they also think carefully about how their choices will affect others who are close to them.
+As ESFPs narrow down their career options and dedicate themselves to a specific course of action, they also think carefully about how their choices will affect others who are close to them.
 For example, as ESFP personality types consider occupational changes, they may evaluate how changing work hours or income may impact their spouse, children, roommates, or other important people in their lives.
-In doing so, this personality type could neglect the justifiable repercussions of each offer, ignoring information which they may deem disagreeable.
+In doing so, this personality type could neglect the justifiable repercussions of each offer, ignoring information that they may deem disagreeable.
 Having a system to review the results of their previous career exploration process steps will benefit ESFPs.
-A simple ‘pros and cons’ chart will allow this personality type to consider this information visually and give them an opportunity to make an education decision.
-Another way for an ESFP to assist in their decision-making process is to set a deadline to which a decision must be executed, and not stray from this date.
-This date should be one which was set during the goal setting phase of the process during the creation of their timeline and as such should allow for the manifestation of each step in the period proceeding.
+A simple ‘pros and cons’ chart will allow this personality type to consider this information visually and give them an opportunity to make an educated decision.
+Another way for an ESFP to assist in their decision-making process is to set a deadline to which a decision must be executed and not stray from this date.
+This date should be one which was set during the goal-setting phase of the process during the creation of their timeline and, as such, should allow for the manifestation of each step in the period proceeding.
 Many ESFPs have found that disclosing this “Decision Date” to family and friends can be a helpful way to see it through.
-Writing it down in an area which is seen daily can also be a helpful way to ensure a decision is made in a timely fashion.
-Most importantly, individuals who begin with the utilization of their MBTI® as a guide to assist this career exploration process, from learning about themselves, to setting goals and gathering information, meeting valuable connections, and making a decision, will have an opportunity to find a rewarding career and benefit their future.
+Writing it down in an area that is seen daily can also be a helpful way to ensure a decision is made in a timely fashion.
+Most importantly, individuals who begin with the utilization of their MBTI® as a guide to assist this career exploration process, from learning about themselves to setting goals and gathering information, meeting valuable connections, and making a decision, will have an opportunity to find a rewarding career and benefit their future.

 More About the MBTI ESFP Personality Type

 Explore additional information that delves deeper into the ESFP Personality Type by examining various personality and career-based subjects: